-Another Halloween is will come and go and the zombie fad is still going strong.
+Another Halloween will come and go, and the zombie fad is still going strong.

-Halloween is a special time as horror faithfuls and those that might not have indulged in a horror film for some time will look online to rent a favorite horror films.
+Halloween is a special time for horror faithful, and those that might not have indulged in a horror film for some time will look online to rent a favorite horror film.
 Halloween may even lead some to rent a few truly guilty cinematic pleasures.
 High on top of those guilty pleasure lists for many will be the 1979 Lucio Fulci's classic ZOMBIE.

 The Only Zombie Poster You Ever Need to See

-The worm eyed living dead creature of Lucio Fulcis ZOMBIE has remained an iconic character.
-The stunningly garish look of the most revered of the many zombies that shambles forth in the film still helps the poster sell in collectible circles to this day.
-The image even adorns T shirts.
-Having seen one worn by a teenager in the 2002 in a supermarket, I was a bit bemused at the longevity of the garish image's appeal.
+The worm eyed living dead creature of Lucio Fulci's ZOMBIE has remained an iconic character.
+The stunningly tacky look of the most revered of the many zombies that shamble forth in the film still helps the poster sell in collectible circles to this day.
+The image even adorns T-shirts.
+Having seen one worn by a teenager in 2002 in a supermarket, I was a bit bemused at the garish image's appeal's longevity.

 The first time I saw the poster was outside of the Mayfair movie theater in Philly in 1980.
 I was a pretty striking image on the proverbial impressionable mind.
 For those looking for cheap thrills from a horror movie for a $1 a ticket, that poster would catch your eye.
-It definitely helped the film draw in customers on the notorious Deuce of 42nx street in NYC in the early 1980s.
+It helped the film draw customers to the notorious Deuce of 42nd street in NYC in the early 1980s.
 The same could be said of other urban areas.
 For the drive-in circuit, the equally lurid television and radio spots promising insane carnage also attracted the curious.

 A Garish Advertising Campaign

-I also remember actually watching the film for the first time in the mid 1980s when it was released by Wizard video.
+I also remember watching the film for the first time in the mid-1980s when it was released by Wizard video.
 The video store would log the number of times it was checked out and which customer had taken out the video by logging the customer's ID on a piece of tape affixed to the side of the box.
-(Video stores where not very hi tech in those days unless one had a Commodore 64) I remember this movie was enormously popular with horror fans visiting the old mom and pop grindhouse style video stores of the 1980s.
+(Video stores were not very hi-tech in those days unless one had a Commodore 64) I remember this movie was enormously popular with horror fans visiting the old mom and pop grindhouse-style video stores of the 1980s.

 A Long Stumbling Hit

-ZOMBIE is not a film that has only become recently appreciated although there is renewed appreciation for it thanks to the interest in zombie films these days.
-When ZOMBIE shambled across movie screens throughout the globe between 1979 and 1980 hitting drive ins and grindhouses, it earned something in the range of $30 million world wide.
+ZOMBIE is not a film that has only recently become appreciated, although there is a renewed appreciation for it thanks to the interest in zombie films these days.
+When ZOMBIE shambled across movie screens throughout the globe between 1979 and 1980, hitting drive-ins and grindhouses, it earned something in the range of $30 million world wide.
 It made money on video in the 1980s.
 In early 2002 or so, it saw its first DVD special edition release.
 Now, it has received another DVD special edition release.

 Shockingly, an edited version of the film even aired on a small New Jersey TV station in the 1990s.